zchee/golang-wiki/Modules.md

 If you have not already done so, a good next step is often to try `go get -v foo`:

 * In general, `go get` will often provide more a detailed error message than `go build`.
-* The `-v` flag for `go get` prints more details, though be mindful that certain "errors" it might show such as 404 errors _might_ be expected based on how a remote repository was configured.
+* The `-v` flag for `go get` prints more details, though be mindful that certain "errors" such as 404 errors _might_ be expected based on how a remote repository was configured.
 * If the nature of the problem is still not clear, you can also try the more verbose `go get -v -x foo`, which also shows the git or other VCS commands being issued.
 (If warranted, you can often execute the same git commands outside of the context of the `go` tool for troubleshooting purposes).

 Some other possible causes:

-* You might see the error 'cannot find module providing package foo' is if you have issued 'go build .' but do not have any `.go` source files in the current directory.
+* You might see the error `cannot find module providing package foo` if you have issued `go build` or `go build .` but do not have any `.go` source files in the current directory.
 If this is what you are encountering, the solution might be an alternative invocation such as `go build ./...` (where the `...` expands out to subdirecories within the current module).
 See [#27122](https://github.com/golang/go/issues/27122).

-* The module cache in Go 1.11 can cause this error, including in the face of network issues or multiple `go` commands executing in parallel (see [#26794](https://github.com/golang/go/issues/26794)).
+* The module cache in Go 1.11 can cause this error, including in the face of network issues or multiple `go` commands executing in parallel (see [#26794](https://github.com/golang/go/issues/26794, which is addressed for Go 1.12)).
 You can copy $GOPATH/pkg/mod to a backup directory (in case further investigation is warranted later), run `go clean -modcache`, and then see whether the original problem persists.

-### Why does 'go mod init' give me error 'cannot determine module path for source directory'?
+### Why does 'go mod init' give me the error 'cannot determine module path for source directory'?

 `go mod init` without any arguments will attempt to guess the proper module path based on different hints such as VCS meta data.
 However, it is not expected that `go mod init` will always be able to guess the proper module path.

-If it gives you this error, the heuristics in `go mod init` were not able to guess the proper module path, and you must supply the module path, such as `go mod init github.com/you/hello`.
+If `go mod init` gives you this error, those heuristics were not able to guess, and you must supply the module path yourself (such as `go mod init github.com/you/hello`).

 ### Why does `go build` require gcc, and why are prebuilt packages such as net/http not used?